-I wrote this back in January 2021: but left it unpublished — not because I changed my mind after writing it, but because I thought it was rather too tactless and unhelpful at a time when so many were being forced to produce such lectures.
+I wrote this some time ago: but left it unpublished — not because I changed my mind after writing it, but because I thought it was rather too tactless and unhelpful at a time when so many were being forced to produce such lectures.
 But many months have past, so let’s ask again: what’s the use of video lectures?

 Probably not a lot.